-By default, failover will only occur after at least one connection has been made.
-In other words, by default, failover will not occur if the client fails to make an initial connection - in this case it will simply retry connecting according to the reconnect-attempts property and fail after this number of attempts.
+By default, failover will only occur after at least one connection has been made to the live server.
+In other words, by default, failover will not occur if the client fails to make an initial connection to the live server - in this case it will simply retry connecting to the live server according to the reconnect-attempts property and fail after this number of attempts.

 11.3.
-Reconnect to other active servers
+Reconnect to other live servers

-Set failoverAttempts to any non-zero value to reconnect to other active servers, for further details see Reconnection and failover attributes.
+Set failoverAttempts to any non-zero value to reconnect to other live servers, for further details see Reconnection and failover attributes.

-If reconnectAttempts value is not zero then the client will try to reconnect to other active servers only after all attempts to reconnect to the same server or reconnect to the backup server fail.
+If reconnectAttempts value is not zero then the client will try to reconnect to other live servers only after all attempts to reconnect to the same server or reconnect to the backup server fail.